gAldeia/iirsBenchmark/README.md

 A table of all equations can be found [here](https://github.com/gAldeia/iirsBenchmark/blob/7815352a92d52e27dde99ec273b0d9b3c63a47c6/datasets/FeynmanEquations.csv), where the **Filename** is the column with possible data set names argument.

-## Explanation robustness metrics
+## Explanation robustness measures

-We strongly advise to read the Section 3.1 of our paper to fully understand how this metrics work, and also check their implementation in ``iirsBenchmark.metrics``.
-Although we did not propose any of this metrics, we have adaptated them when implementing in _iirsBenchmark_.
+We strongly advise to read the Section 3.1 of our paper to fully understand how this measures work, and also check their implementation in ``iirsBenchmark.expl_measures``.
+Although we did not propose any of this measures, we have adaptated them when implementing in _iirsBenchmark_.

-Three different explanation metrics were implemented:
+Three different explanation measures were implemented:

 ### Stability